bitcoinops/bitcoinops.github.io/_topics/en/taproot.md

   - title: "LND #6450 adds support for signing PSBTs that spend taproot outputs"
     url: /en/newsletters/2022/05/18/#lnd-6450

+  - title: "Why P2TR outputs should use the noscript commitments when only keypath spending is desired"
+    url: /en/newsletters/2022/06/29/#bip-341-should-key-path-only-p2tr-be-eschewed-altogether

 ## Optional
 see_also:
   - title: MAST